sprow-dev/WinTouchUp/CONTRIBUTING.md

 Code should be good enough that you could step away in 1 year and still read it.

 I'm currently in the process of writing a rubric-based LLM code reviewer so when I publish that, I can place standards for that here.
-(It will strongly recommend a local model, but if you insist, you may use OpenRouter.
-Please keep that in mind.)
+(You will need to run a local model, keep that in mind.)

 ## Respect
 I do not believe that this should ever be needed, but it's here for liability purposes and future reference.